Rob Reedy has heard the question over and over. Why doesn’t Porter Hedges merge with Kelly Hart & Hallman?

 Appenzeller said the firm added several excellent lawyers during the past year and plans to keep being aggressive.

-Munsch Hardt lured Bradley Arant energy partner David Roth in February and grabbed bankruptcy partner Chris Johnson from McKool Smith in August.
+Munsch Hardt lured Bradley Arant energy partner David Roth in February and grabbed a bankruptcy partner from McKool Smith in August.

 “We had several exciting opportunities in the pipeline, but it was frustrating to have to put those on hold until the COVID-19 crisis is over,” he said.